CTA

 6. What is CI/CD?

-Continuous integration is something that is used for streamlining the development and deployment process.
-This has led to the more rapid development of cohesive software.
+Continuous Integration (CI) is something that is used for streamlining the development and deployment processes.
+This has led to the rapid development of cohesive software.
 Each integration is verified by an automated build to detect integration errors as quickly as possible.

-Continuous delivery is the process where your code after being pushed to a remote repository can be taken to production at any time.
+With Continuous Delivery (CD), your code can be taken to production at any time after being pushed to a remote repository.
 It is, in simpler words, a process where you build software in such a way that it can be released to production at any time.

 7. What is configuration management?

-It is a practice that we should follow in order to keep track of all updates that are going into the system over a period of time.
+Configuration Management (CM) is a practice that we should follow to keep track of all updates that are going into the system over a period of time.
 This also helps in a situation where a major bug has been introduced to the system due to some new changes that need to be fixed with minimum downtime.
-Configuration management (CM) keeps a track of all updates that are needed in a system and it ensures that the current design and build state of the system is up to date and functioning correctly.
+CM keeps track of all updates that are needed in a system and ensures that the current design and build state of the system are up-to-date and properly functional.

 Get 100% Hike!

-If you are a Windows user, then you need to have a virtual machine in which Linux should be installed.
-It requires Python 2.6 version or higher.
+If you are a Windows user, then you need to have a virtual machine on which Linux should be installed.
+Ansible Server requires Python 2.6 version or higher.
 If these requirements are fulfilled, then you can proceed with ease.

 9. What are Ansible tasks?

-The task is a unit action of Ansible.
-It helps by breaking a configuration policy into smaller files or blocks of code.
-These blocks can be used in automating a process.
-For example, to install a package or update a software:
+The task is a unit action in Ansible.
+It breaks a configuration policy into smaller files or blocks of code.
+These blocks can be useful in automating a process, for example, to install a package or update software:

 Command: Install <package_name>